US STOCKS-Nasdaq ends sharply higher as Tesla soars on AI optimism

 Fed officials have entered a blackout period, during which they usually do not make public comments, until the policy decision outcome on Sept.
 20.

-QualcommQCOM.O advanced 3.9% after the chipmaker signed a new deal with Apple AAPL.O to supply 5G chips to the iPhone maker until at least 2026.
+QualcommQCOM.O advanced after the chipmaker signed a new deal with Apple AAPL.O to supply 5G chips to the iPhone maker until at least 2026.
+Other chipmakers declined, with Nvidia NVDA.O down 1.1%.

 (Reporting by Ankika Biswas, Shreyashi Sanyal and Shubham Batra in Bengaluru, and by Noel Randewich in Oakland, Calif; Editing by Arun Koyyur, Vinay Dwivedi and Richard Chang)